Deadgirl

-Deadgirl is a 2008 American horror film written by Trent Haaga and directed by Marcel Sarmiento and Gadi Harel.
-It stars Shiloh Fernandez and Noah Segan as teenage boys who discover a naked female zombie, portrayed by Jenny Spain.
-When one of the boys wants to keep her as a sex slave and the other objects, their friendship is tested.
+Deadgirl is a 2008 American horror film directed by Marcel Sarmiento and Gadi Harel and written by Trent Haaga.
+It follows two teenage boys (Shiloh Fernandez and Noah Segan) whose friendship is tested when they discover a naked female zombie (Jenny Spain), with one boy wanting to keep her as a sex slave and the other boy wanting to free her.